 Import and export of seafood starts

-Farming of salmon trout starts
+Farming of salmon and trout starts

 Orkney Seafoods acquired